 Preimplantation Genetic Diagnosis (PGD) is a type of IVF which aims to avoid passing on a genetic condition.
 Embryos are created outside of the body and tested; embryos not affected are then placed back into the womb in the hope a pregnancy occurs.
 If you would like to discuss this topic further, in the first instance please contact your GP and ask for a referral to your local Clinical Genetics Unit or a local genetic counsellor.
 You can find further information on the following at Guy’s and St Thomas

-The Birmingham Women’s and Children’s Hospital also have a really informative leaflet on options for testing during pregnancy.
+The Birmingham Women’s and Children’s Hospital also have a really informative leaflet below.

 Here are some thoughts on how to manage worries and concerns when video-calling.
 It may be helpful for you if you are:

 - somebody with a mark, scar or condition affecting your appearance (visible difference)

 - the parent/guardian, teacher, youth worker or employer of somebody with a visible difference

 The COVID-19 pandemic has prompted a big surge in the use of video-calling software such as Zoom, Teams, FaceTime, Houseparty and Skype.
 Many people have had to adjust suddenly to relying on these for work, as well as to socialise remotely with friends and family.
 Our whole lives have moved online.